Bartixxx32/ytdlbot/README.md

 >>> import dbm;dbm.open("flower","n");exit()
 ```

-### 3.2.3 Setup instagram cookies

-You don't need to do this anymore!
-This bot support instagram posts out of the box, including photos, videos and reels.

 ## 3.3 Tidy docker-compose.yml

 In `flower` service section, you may want to change your basic authentication username password and publish port.

-You can also limit CPU and RAM usage by adding a `deploy' key:
+You can also limit CPU and RAM usage by adding a `deploy` key, use `--compatibility` when deploying.

 ```docker
     deploy: